John Cam Hobhouse, 1st and last Baron Broughton of Broughton-de-Gyfford1

 M, #36711, b.
 27 June 1786, d.
 3 June 1869

-John Cam Hobhouse, 1st and last Baron Broughton of Broughton-de-Gyfford was born on 27 June 1786 at Redland, Dorset, England.1 He was baptised at Westbury-upon-Trym, Gloucestershire, England.1 He was the son of Sir Benjamin Hobhouse, 1st Bt. and Charlotte Cam.1 He married Lady Julia Tomlinson Hay, daughter of George Hay, 7th Marquess of Tweeddale and Lady Hannah Charlotte Maitland, on 28 July 1828 at 3 Cumberland Place, London, England.1 He died on 3 June 1869 at age 82 at 42 Berkeley Square, London, England, without surviving male issue.1 His will was probated on 29 July 1869, at under £250,000.1
+John Cam Hobhouse, 1st and last Baron Broughton of Broughton-de-Gyfford was born on 27 June 1786 at Redland, Dorset, EnglandG.1 He was the son of Sir Benjamin Hobhouse, 1st Bt. and Charlotte Cam.1 He was baptised at Westbury-on-Trym, Bristol, EnglandG.1 He married Lady Julia Tomlinson Hay, daughter of George Hay, 7th Marquess of Tweeddale and Lady Hannah Charlotte Maitland, on 28 July 1828 at 3 Cumberland Place, London, EnglandG.1 He died on 3 June 1869 at age 82 at 42 Berkeley Square, London, EnglandG, without surviving male issue.1 His will was proven (by probate) on 29 July 1869, at under £250,000.1

 On his death, his title became extinct.1